 “Justice is what love looks like in public.” …Cornell West

 A committed group of St. Mary’s parishioners has come together to live our Christian call to justice.
 As the Rev. David Erickson phrases it, the goal of justice ministry is “to address systemic evil with systemic good.”
 Justice goes beyond charity to address the systems that cause and support injustice.
 In addition to feeding the hungry, for instance, justice asks that we identify and address the sources of hunger.
 Justice invites us to recognize the incarnate Christ in everyone and actively live our Baptismal covenant to “strive for justice and peace among all people and respect the dignity of every human being.”
-If you wish more information or to be included on the Justice Ministry e-mail list, please contact Margaret Stafford, David Crosson or Kathleen Murray.
+If you wish more information or to be included on the Justice Ministry e-mail list, please contact Margaret Stafford, or David Crosson.